WHAT IS AYURVEDA? | HISTORY, PRINCIPLES, DOSHAS, FAQS

 Balancing Kapha

 Kapha indicates structure.
-When imbalanced, Kapha causes issues related to accumulation, such as lethargy, obesity, slow digestion, cold, cough and depression.
-Kapha-influenced constitution needs mental and physical stimulation and activity to stay in balance.
+When imbalanced, Kapha causes issues related to accumulation, such as lethargy, obesity, slow digestion, cold, cough, and depression.
+The kapha-influenced constitution needs mental and physical stimulation and activity to stay in balance.

 Signs of Kapha Imbalance